Open Internet

 (Note: This video was recorded in 2022.
 It may include one or more former Co-chairs).

-Work in 2023
+Work in 2024

-In 2023, the OI WG will continue working on related topics, based on the BEREC Work Programme 2023 (sections 2.8. – 2.11.).
+In 2024, the OI WG will continue working on related topics, based on the Body of European Regulators for Electronic Communications (BEREC) Work Programme 2024.

-Collaboration on Internet access service measurement tools
+Collaboration on Internet Access Service measurement tools

-BEREC will continue the ongoing work on national measurement tools, enabling NRAs to share information and exchange experiences and best practices related to their development and deployment, also taking into account the support provided by new technologies.
-This work stream will also consider best collaboration practices to maximise the benefits of existing NRA cooperation in this area and support the migration of interested NRAs towards a harmonised measurement tool by working together to improve the measurements and by sharing source codes or tool components.
+• provide a forum for NRAs to share information and exchange experiences and best practices related to the development and deployment of national measurement tools, by taking into account the support of new technologies; this work stream will also identify best collaboration practices so as to maximise the benefits of existing NRA cooperation in this area; and

 Why is this important?

 Net neutrality and Open Internet continue to be a crucial area of work for BEREC, and discussions are ongoing.
-Under the EU rules, internet service providers are prohibited from blocking or slowing down internet traffic, except where necessary.
+Under the European Union (EU) rules, internet service providers are prohibited from blocking or slowing down internet traffic, except where necessary.
 The provisions of the Open Internet Regulation enshrine in EU law an end user’s right to be free ‘to access and distribute information and content, use and provide applications and services of their choice’.
 Moreover, specific provisions ensure that NRAs can enforce this right.